 - $100,000 property damage coverage

-- Multi-car discount (10% to 20% savings): Three-row SUV buyers typically own 2.3 vehicles per household, making multi-car discounts nearly universal among Palisade families.
-Adding your Palisade to existing family policies often provides immediate savings on all covered vehicles.
+- Multi-car discount (10% to 20% savings): Three-row SUV buyers average 2.3 vehicles per household.
+Adding the Palisade to an existing family policy typically cuts costs on all covered vehicles immediately.

-- Safety feature discount (5% to15% savings): Your Palisade earned 2024 IIHS Top Safety Pick recognition and NHTSA's 5-Star Overall Safety Rating.
-Standard Hyundai SmartSense features like forward collision-avoidance assist and blind-spot monitoring can help you avoid crashes and qualify for advanced safety technology discounts.
+- Safety feature discount (5% to 15% savings): The Palisade earned 2024 IIHS Top Safety Pick recognition and NHTSA's 5-Star Overall Safety Rating.
+Standard SmartSense features (forward collision-avoidance assist and blind-spot monitoring) qualify for advanced safety technology discounts at many insurers.

-- Family/occupation discount (5% to 15% savings): Over 50% of three-row SUV buyers have children under 18, and many Palisade owners work in stable professions like education, healthcare or engineering.
-Family discounts, professional group rates, and employer partnerships can provide additional savings for households fitting this demographic profile.
+- Family/occupation discount (5% to 15% savings): Over 50% of three-row SUV buyers have children under 18.
+Many Palisade owners work in education, healthcare or engineering, which are professions that qualify for professional group rates at some insurers.

 Hyundai Palisade owners should consider usage-based insurance or programs that reward safe driving habits with lower premiums.

-Comparing car insurance quotes from multiple sources can cut your Hyundai Palisade insurance by up to 24%.
-Your best deal today might not exist next year, so make comparing rates an annual habit.
+Comparing quotes from multiple insurers each year can cut your Hyundai Palisade insurance by up to 24%.
+Rates change, and what's cheapest today may not be next year.

 Hyundai Palisade Insurance Cost: Bottom Line